chunky-metro/argus-discord/README.md

 $ argus-discord
 ```

-The bot will listen to the specified Discord channels, save messages to Weaviate, and interact with the LLM as needed.
+The bot will listen to the specified Discord channels, save messages to OpenAI's vector store, and interact with the LLM as needed.

 ## Deployment